 Misdemeanors are usually easier and faster to seal or expunge than felonies.
 Some felonies can never be expunged.
 Always check your state's specific rules — they vary widely.

 Need a criminal defense attorney?
-Browse partner attorneys for Criminal Defense & Rights
+Browse lawyers for Criminal Defense & Rights

 NotALawyer.com provides general legal information, not legal advice.